 Biodiversity is the natural capital base for a sustainable economy.
-The conservation of biodiversity and the sustainable use and trade of biodiversity-derived products and services can provide countries valuable opportunities for economic development and improvement of livelihoods.
-Furthermore, the market for sustainably sourced products (such as natural and organic cosmetics and personal care products) has grown significantly over the last 20 years.
-Many developing countries rich in biological resources have the potential to capture the market and use such products as an engine of sustainable development.
-Their access to the market, however, is still hindered by factors such as non-tariff measures, access to credit, and lack of financial and management capacities.
-The consolidation and the expansion of emerging biodiversity-based sectors also require financial and technical support from the international community.
+The conservation of biodiversity and the sustainable use and trade of biodiversity-derived products and services provide countries valuable opportunities for economic development and improvement of livelihoods.
+Furthermore, the market for sustainably sourced products (such as natural cosmetics and personal care products) has grown significantly over the last 20 years.
+Many developing countries rich in biological resources have the potential to capture the market and use such products as an engine of sustainable development - and, at the same time, counteract ongoing depletion of biodiversity due to overexploitation, land-use change and climate change.
+Their access to the market, however, is hindered by factors such as non-tariff measures, access to credit and lack of financial and management capacities.
+The consolidation and expansion of emerging biodiversity-based sectors also require financial and technical support from the international community.

 UNCTAD launched the BioTrade Initiative in 1996 to help developing countries achieve the dual objectives of biodiversity conservation and improved economic and social welfare.
-The initiative promotes sustainable "biotrade", which encompasses all activities related to collecting, producing, transforming and commercializing goods and services derived from native biodiversity - species and ecosystems - in a way that meets the criteria of environmental, social and economic sustainability.
-It aims at supporting the implementation of the objectives of the Convention on Biological Diversity and biodiversity-related multilateral environmental agreements such as the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
-Within the framework of the forthcoming 2030 Agenda for Sustainable Development of the United Nations, biotrade can contribute specifically to implementing goal 12 on sustainable consumption and production patterns and goal 15 on halting biodiversity loss.
+The initiative promotes "biotrade", which encompasses collecting, producing, transforming and commercializing goods and services derived from native biodiversity - species and ecosystems - in a way that meets the criteria of environmental, social and economic sustainability.
+It also supports the implementation of the objectives of the Convention on Biological Diversity and biodiversity-related multilateral environmental agreements such as the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+Within the framework of the 2030 Agenda for Sustainable Development of the United Nations, biotrade can contribute specifically to implementing Sustainable Development Goal 12 on responsible consumption and production patterns and Goal 15 which includes halting biodiversity loss.